We take the environment and sustainability very seriously at Webmart – for ourselves and our customers.

 But of course, there’s lots we can do for our customers to ensure the print and marketing materials you buy is environmentally-sustainable too.
 Here’s some of the main ways we can relatively easily reduce the environmental impact of your print.

 We’re accredited to the internationally recognised ISO 14001 environmental management standard.
 This requires that we operate a formal environmental management system that is certified by a 3rd party.
 This accreditation is also one of the most important assessment criteria for new printing companies wishing to join our supplier roster.

 We’re certified by The Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification (PEFC).
 These chain of custody schemes are focused on ensuring pulp is harvested in ways that avoid a negative environmental impact.
 Webmart’s certification under these schemes means that our customers can be assured we are buying papers and board from sustainable and responsibly managed forests.

-We track our carbon emissions and these are independently audited by the World Land Trust which then purchases ecologically important habitat in the rainforests of Ecuador to offset our emissions
+As well as offsetting carbon through our Oxygen Farm in Scotland, we’ve tracked and offset carbon emissions through the independently-audited World Land Trust which purchased ecologically important habitat in the rainforests of Ecuador to offset our emissions:

 – The Carbon Program, WLT